 Introducing digital identity would provide Canadians with safe and secure ways to manage and protect their ID online, including on their mobile devices.
-They’ll take control of their personal information, allowing them to choose what information is shared and with whom.
+They’ll take control of their personal information in a way that offers data protection, allowing them to choose what information is shared and with whom.

 To help fuel that conversation, I’ve identified three of the major opportunities that digital ID brings, the obstacles we need to overcome in order to seize those opportunities — and some thoughts on how we can navigate the challenges.

-Opportunity 1: Critical-mass adoption of digital ID could make it more difficult for criminals to commit identity theft, which in turn enables other kinds of fraud.
+Opportunity 1: Critical-mass adoption of digital ID could make it more difficult for criminals to commit identity theft

-Challenge 1: Canadians understand the convenience that digital IDs would bring, but they worry it won’t be as secure as traditional, physical documents.
+Challenge 1: Canadians understand the convenience that digital IDs would bring, but they worry it won’t offer the same data protection as traditional, physical documents.

-According to Trust and Identity in a Digital World, a survey that Interac conducted this year, when we presented Canadians with scenarios where digital versions of driver’s licences, passports and health cards could be used, the vast majority (86 per cent) felt that the digital version was more convenient than the physical version in at least one case.
+According to Trust and Identity in a Digital World, a survey that Interac conducted, when we presented Canadians with scenarios where digital versions of passports, driver’s licences and health cards could be used, the vast majority (86 per cent) felt that the digital version was more convenient than the physical version in at least one case.
 However, nearly two-thirds (65 per cent) fear that a digital ID would be at a greater risk of theft than a physical ID.

 Obviously, we have some work to do in order to address those assumptions.
-Digital IDs can offer greater security than physical documents, but there’s a knowledge gap that we must overcome.
+Digital IDs can offer greater cyber security and data protection than physical documents, but there’s a knowledge gap that we must overcome.